 2. Use the right technology keep remote employees connected

 When employees work in different locations, communication is critical.
 In fact, successful team communication can reduce conflict and turnover by 40–50%.
 But geographical distance also makes communication more difficult.
 So how do you enable successful communication?

-You must equip your workforce with tools that foster connection.
+You must equip your remote workforce with tools that foster connection.
 Don’t expect them to get by with just email and a landline.
 Consider a variety of platforms to find the best fit for your culture, such as: